Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a dependency edge between two existing tasks' - a specific verb and resource.
-It distinguishes from sibling 'unlink_intentions'.
+Clearly states 'Create a dependency edge between two existing tasks' – a specific verb and resource.
+Distinguishes from sibling 'unlink_intentions' which removes a dependency.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.